Russian strike on base brings Ukraine war close to NATO's border

 FACTBOX-U.S. approves Ukraine aid, boosts military and domestic spending

-(Reporting by Reuters bureaus; Writing by Michael Perry, Philippa Fletcher, Alex Richardson and Matt Spetalnick; Editing by William Mallard, Frances Kerry and Daniel Wallis)
+(Reporting by Reuters bureaus; Writing by Michael Perry, Philippa Fletcher, Alex Richardson and Matt Spetalnick; Editing by William Mallard, Frances Kerry, Daniel Wallis and Lincoln Feast.)

 ((michael.perry@thomsonreuters.com; +61 9373 1804;))